S0gle3/wb-scout/README.md

 # scout
-This script will AFK scout for you and write in guild chat + discord once a unit on unitscan has beenf ound.
+This script will AFK scout for you and write in guild chat + discord once a unit on unitscan has been found.

+Find NPC -> check if it is a world boss -> write ingame guild chat -> open discord -> write 1 msg in channel 1 -> write n messages in channel 2 -> stop

 Running outside to reset
 [![Scout Thrall](http://img.youtube.com/vi/S86t6foMFnE/0.jpg)](http://www.youtube.com/watch?v=S86t6foMFnE "Scout Thrall")